Mates1500/discord-react-parse/readme.md

     "BotSecret": "GO TO https://discord.com/developers/applications -> Your App -> Bot -> Click to Reveal Token.
 Paste here" }
 ```
 3. Set your `GuildId`, `IgnoreUserIds` (for example a bot that posts the message), `ResultFileLocation` (output csv) and custom Emote -> Groups remaps.
-Remaps are an array of string, and are not limited by maximum length, neither the length has to be universal.
+Remaps are an array of `string`s, and are not limited by maximum length, neither the length has to be universal.
 Use as many remaps as you want on any group.
 4. Run with `dotnet run` or F5 in Visual Studio